Choaib-ELMADI/bare-metal-programming/README.md

 - Download it from the official site: [https://gnutoolchains.com/arm-eabi/openocd/](https://gnutoolchains.com/arm-eabi/openocd/)
 - After extracting, add the `bin` folder (where `openocd.exe` is located) to your system's **Path** environment variable.
-- **Important**: Make sure your development board is connected to your PC **before** running the OpenOCD command.
+- Make sure your development board is connected to your PC **before** running the OpenOCD command.
-- To run OpenOCD with your STM32 board, use the following command in your terminal:
+- To run OpenOCD with your STM32 board, use the following command:

 ```bash
 openocd -f board/st_nucleo_f4.cfg
 ```

-> Make sure to use the correct `.cfg` file for your specific development board.
+> Note: Make sure to use the correct `.cfg` file for your specific development board.